 A national design application must contain a representation of the design.
 The representation can comprise drawings, photographs or fabric samples.
-Since December 1 2015, filing a description of a design is no longer obligatory.
+Filing a description of a design is voluntary.
 A description of the design is not required for a Community design registration.

 As a rule, one design per application is allowed in Poland.
 However, one design application may relate to separate appearances of a product which have essential features in common (ie, variations).
 The maximum number of variations in one application is 10, unless they form a set of products.